 “Zacharias Kunuk, with help from the evocative images by illustrator Megan Kyak-Monteith, retells an Inuit traditional story about a young shaman faced with a daunting task to visit “the One Below” in search of help to heal an ill community member.
 A wonderful contribution to Inuit storytelling traditions in Inuktitut for all ages.”
 (Jurors’ citation)

-the work of Indigenous writers in lands claimed by Canada, the IVAs have awarded nearly $110,000 to emerging Indigenous writers over the past four years.
+A literary contest that aims to honour the sovereignty of Indigenous creative voices, and support and nurture the work of Indigenous writers in lands claimed by Canada, the IVAs have awarded nearly $110,000 to emerging Indigenous writers over the past four years.
 In an effort to transcend the individualism of prize culture and to encourage community building, all eligible applicants and finalists are invited to participate in mentorship initiatives, designed to cultivate relationships among emerging and established Indigenous writers and to provide practical career and creative support.
 Mentorship programming for this year’s IVAs was supported by Penguin Random House Canada.

 The 2021 IVAs jurors are: Jordan Abel, Joanne Arnott, Carleigh Baker, Billy-Ray Belcourt, Michelle Coupal, Margery Fee, Marie-Andrée Gill, Francis Langevin, Otoniya Juliane Okot Bitek, Katherena Vermette, and Michael Nicoll Yahgulanaas.